 This is the blog for Knitty magazine, which lives on the web at knitty.com.

-Jillian is the editor of Knittyspin, and Catalyst of the whole shebang.
+Jillian is the editor of Knittyspin, and Catalyst of the whole Knitty shebang.
 This means she is often the brains behind the exciting new ideas we implement at Knitty, like this blog-writing thing and the division of fall into two seasons that better describe what knitters really want.
 She’s also the reason there is a Knitty — her passion, brain and heart have helped Amy build the magazine and keep it on the grass-roots path we all feel is so important.
 If you ever meet her, thank her.

 Amy is the editor of Knitty.
 She’s also the publisher and founder of the magazine.
 In 2002, it came to her

-She lives in Toronto and can often be found hanging out, having a latte and knitting, at The Purple Purl.
+She lives in Toronto and can often be found hanging out, having an iced latte and knitting, at The Purple Purl.
 She is frequently obsessed with technology and gadgets, and quite likes shoes that don’t hurt.